Kenya N. Rahmaan

 One could deduce that custody and child support are equally important which would mean that all decisions involving both should be made simultaneously.
 That is not true in the US.
 Every state has specific guidelines written in its policies that distinctly identify that child support and custody topics are two separate issues.
 For example, in Ohio, the law is very clear that child support and visitation are not related.
 According to Brian D. Watts (2007), the duty to pay support is separate and distinct from the right to parenting time with a child.
 While it is true that both parents are financially responsible for their children, the expenses accrued by noncustodial parents during visitation and/or overnight stays, are often ignored when it pertains to child support and visitation.
 Even though South Dakota has updated its legislation, researchers have not recognized one state that has outstanding shared parenting policies in place nor has any serious legislation been considered to decrease or eliminate child support completely.

 Almost all states have some type of shared parenting plan that allow adjustments to child support payments based on time spent with the children.
 There are eighteen states that offer some adjustments to child support amounts based on the time the nonresidential parent spends with his or her child.
 According to the National Conference of State Legislation or NCSL, in Alaska, the government offers a reduction based on a cross-credit formula of a 1.5 multiplier based on a 30% shared parenting time threshold.
-The cross-credit formula is the most common used method and this formula can be greatly beneficial to the noncustodial parent.
+The cross-credit formula is the most commonly used method and this formula can be greatly beneficial to the noncustodial parent.
 Jo M. Beld and Len Biernat explained in the Family Law Quarterly (2003), that states apply a multiplier, usually 1.5 to the base support order before making an adjustment based on additional visitation to offset fixed costs of the residence when the child is not home.
 The 1.5 approach adjusts for costs expended by the noncustodial parent while recognizing the costs associated with maintaining two households.
 By using this method, the best interest of the child truly be appreciated.
 The parents are both able to maintain adequate and comfortable households wherever the child has a ‘sleepover’ and the livelihood of the noncustodial parent is not threatened by paying child support/fixed costs at the custodial parent.
 Additionally, it has been proven that as the actual amount of overnight time they ( the child and the parent) spent together during adolescence increased from 1% to 50%, the young adults’ positive ratings of their relationships with their fathers also increased, (Neilson, 2014).
 This means that the government, both federal and state, should strongly consider implanting stronger and more meaningful shared parenting plans.
 This needs to be done while applying reductions to child support payments so that the children are financially and emotionally provided for by both parents.

 A visitation credit may be applied in some cases in states that recognize the per diem method when deviating from the custody and child support orders.
 This method is utilized and supported in Missouri along with the per diem shared parenting time formula.
 The visitation credit is a percentage of the base child support amount that does not include any of the additional expenses, (Matt Allen, 2011).
 It only makes sense that parents should receive reductions in child support when adequate time is spent with their children.
 The more time a child suspends, with the exclusion of fixed costs like rent, the more money the parent could spend directly on the child.
 With the per diem method, a parent is credited with an obligation for the number of days the child spends with the parent, (David M. Betson).
 By using this method, the noncustodial parent receives some type of financial relief while actively participating in the raising of his or her child.
 When children are involved in a co-parenting situation, they are less likely to experience some of the issues that children raised in single-family homes tend to endure.
 The Neilson Analysis found that when 83 children (35 shared parented and 58 sole residences) were tested, the shared children were better adjusted emotionally, (Neilson, 2014).
 These findings should be included when and if legislation is introduced to promote nationwide shared parenting plans.
 These positive outcomes showing children who benefit emotionally should be worth more than a parent that benefits financially from receiving child support payments from the noncustodial parent.
 It is, however, detrimental that both parents spend adequate time with their children and have the financial ability to provide basic needs for both themselves and their children.